Key

 - (some of this information

-has been provided by jmlvillas.com
+has been provided

-clients)
+by jmlvillas.com clients)

 Emergency

-Telephone number:
+number: pan-EU

 Emergency

-used in all EU
+be used in

 and

-it can be dialled
+it can be

-from a locked
+a locked mobile

-with no sim card.
+with no sim

-We have driving
+card.
+We have

-guides for those
+for those

-countries marked
+countries

-in red
+red

-below (plus
+(plus other

-other non EU member
+non EU member

 European countries).